Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-4-ingress-dns-certificates/index.md

         ingress:
           class: nginx
 ```
+<small>Please don't forget to change the email if you're copy-pasting</small>

-Like we did with Cilium & cluster-policies, I'll be creating an independent Kustomization for the cluster, whose sole purpose is installing these clusterissuers, and then creating a health check dependency on the helm cert-manager helmrelease:
+Like with Cilium & cluster-policies, I'll be creating an independent Kustomization for the cluster, whose sole purpose is installing these cluster issuers, and then creating a health check for `cert-manager`'s `HelmRelease`:

 ```yaml
 ---